 - a.
-Business Facilitation (Miscellaneous Provision) Act - b.
-Companies and Allied Matters Act ("CAMA") 2020 - c.
-Companies Income Tax Act - d.
-The Central Bank of Nigeria Act - e.
-Public Procurement Act 2007 - f.
-Investment and Securities Act 2007 - g.
-Foreign Exchange (Monitoring and Miscellaneous Provisions) Act 2004 - Infrastructure Concession Regulatory Commission (Establishment) Act 2005 (the "ICRC Act")
+Finance Act, 2023

+- Bureau of Public Enterprises (Privatisation and Commercialisation Act), 1999

+- c.
+Business Facilitation (Miscellaneous Provision) Act, 2023

+- d.
+Companies and Allied Matters Act ("CAMA") 2020

+- e.
+Companies Income Tax Act, 2007

+- f.
+The Central Bank of Nigeria Act, 2007

+- g.
+Public Procurement Act, 2007

+- h.
+Investment and Securities Act, 2007

 - i.
-Conveyancing and Law of Property Act of 1881 - j.
-Property and Conveyancing Law of 1959 - k.
-Land Use Act, Cap L5, Laws of the Federation of Nigeria 2004 - I. Mortgage and Property Law of Lagos State 2010 - m.
-Registration of Titles Law - n.
-Stamped Duties Act - o.
-Secured Transactions in Moveable Assets Act 2017 - p.
+Foreign Exchange (Monitoring and Miscellaneous Provisions) Act, 2004 - Infrastructure Concession Regulatory Commission (Establishment) Act, 2005 (the "ICRC Act") - k.
+Stamped Duties Act, 2004 - I. Secured Transactions in Moveable Assets Act, 2017 - m.
 Double Taxation Treaties - 2.
 How mature is the project finance market in your jurisdiction, and what are the most significant project financings closed during the last 12 months?

 The projects finance market in Nigeria is relatively mature, with significant activity in sectors such as oil and gas, power, infrastructure, and real estate.
-Despite economic challenges, there have been some significant project financings closed in Nigeria over the last twelve (12) months some of which are:
+Despite economic challenges, there have been some significant project financings closed in Nigeria over the last 12 months some of which are:

-- The construction of a \$1.5 billion deep seaport in the Lekki Free Trade zone, Lagos which is designed to handle four million (4,000,000,000) metric tons of dry goods a year. - b.
-A \$2.5 billion financing deal for the development of a three million (3,000,000) tonnes Dangote Fertilizer Plant in Lagos. - c.
+- a.
+The construction of a USD 1.5 billion deep seaport in the Lekki Free Trade zone, Lagos which is designed to handle 4,000,000 metric tons of dry goods a year. - b.
+A USD 2.5 billion financing deal for the development of a 3,000,000 tonnes Dangote Fertilizer Plant in Lagos. - c.
 The first phase of the Lagos Blue Line Rail Project. - d.
-The 32 metric ton per hour Lagos Rice Mill. - e.
-18.75km 6 lane rigid pavement Eleko Junction to Epe Expressway.
+The construction of a 181 megawatt power plant in the Aba area of Abia state worth USD 800,000,000. - e.
+The Construction of the 2nd Niger Bridge comprises a 1.6 km long bridge, 10.3 km Highway, Owerri interchange and a toll station.